UCLSNS/SNS/README.md

 Brief description of each python file:

 1. create_page.py:
-AIM: Creating GUI elements using the Tkinter library in Python
+Creating GUI elements using the Tkinter library in Python

 2. keyword_detect.py
-AIM: Detect keywords related to stock and weather predictions in a given sentence.
+Detect keywords related to stock and weather predictions in a given sentence.
 The keywords are inputs of prediction functions.

 3. client_detect.py
-AIM: Utilizing the Tkinter library in Python, this code creates a client application for weather and stock prediction chatbot
+Utilizing the Tkinter library in Python, this code creates a client application for weather and stock prediction chatbot

+5. server.py
+This Python script implements a Flask web application for handling user authentication, stock prediction, and weather prediction tasks.

 4. preprocessing_data.py
-AIM: Data preprocessing for data extracted from API, particularly handling missing values and outliers, using linear regression.
+Data preprocessing for data extracted from API, particularly handling missing values and outliers, using linear regression.
 It includes functions to detect outliers using Z-score, handle outliers using linear regression, handle missing values using linear regression, and perform overall data preprocessing for specified columns in a pandas frame.

 Some limitations for stock prediction:
 1. the number of types (daily/hourly) >1